O'Higgins F.C.: Management

 The club has had 17 presidents throughout history.
 The first president of the institution was Francisco Rajcevich, who held the post between January and December 1955, while Patricio Mekis had the longest time period in charge of the institution (between January 1958 and January 1965) and is currently honorary president of the club.

 Formerly in the corporation presidents elected the same 12 directors-leaders who take the time to divide the charges.
 In turn, the elected president must be accepted by a majority of members.
 This president was in principle intended to be the leader for two years, but after a year, when half-directory is renewed, 8 leaders who continue plus 8 new or re-elected decide whether the current president remains in charge or another is chosen.

 In 2005, the club had three different presidents due to internal problems and economic problems facing the club.
 After this, Ricardo Abumohor purchases the club and takes the role of president.

+Since July 2021, Pablo Hoffmann Yáñez was elected as the new president of the club, after leaving his position at the club vacant, despite remaining the club's largest shareholder.

+In recent years, the Abumohor family has publicly expressed their desire to sell their shares in the club to attract new investors to take the club to the next level.
+Major sports business groups such as City Football Group, Grupo Caliente, or the Brazilian businessman Regis Marques, and the Chilean business woman Daniella Chávez have been in contact with the club regarding a sale, but nothing has materialized.